AdobeDocs/experience-platform.en/help/xdm/tutorials/create-data-type.md

 ---
 keywords: Experience Platform;home;popular topics;ui;XDM;XDM system;experience data model;Experience data model;Experience Data Model;data model;Data Model;schema registry;Schema Registry;schema;Schema;schemas;Schemas;create;data type;data types;
 solution: Experience Platform
-title: Create a data type using the Schema Registry UI
+title: Create and edit data types using the Schema Registry UI
 topic: tutorial
 type: Tutorial
 description: This tutorial uses the Experience Platform UI to walk you through the steps to compose a custom data type.
 ---

-# Create a data type using the Experience Platform UI
+# Create and edit data types using the Experience Platform UI

 In Experience Data Model (XDM), data types are used as reference-type fields in classes or mixins in the same way as basic literal fields, with the key difference being that data types can define multiple sub-fields.
 While similar to mixins in that they allow for the consistent use of a multi-field structure, data types are more flexible because they can be included anywhere in the schema structure whereas mixins can only be added at the root level.

 Adobe Experience Platform provides many standard data types that can be used to cover a wide variety of common experience management use cases.
 However, you can also define your own custom data types in order to serve your unique business needs.

-This tutorial covers the steps for creating a new data type in the Platform user interface.
+This tutorial covers the steps for creating and editing custom data types in the Platform user interface.

 ## Prerequisites